edertone/TurboCommons/TurboCommons-TS/extras/how to publish release/README.md

 	- docs, readme, compiled code, etc..

 10 - Upload the new zip versions to turbocommons website for direct download
+	- review that zip download work as expected

 11 - Upload the new generated docs to the turbocommons website
 	- review that links to docs still work